 New Troops

-- New troops are required to submit a GSWO Bank Information Form within 30 days of opening a checking account. - End-of-year troop financial reports should include all financial information up to the date of your last bank statement.
+- New troops are required to submit a GSWO Bank Information Form within 30 days of opening a checking account. - Troop Financial Reports should include all financial information up to the date of your last bank statement.

 Returning Troops